 If you get a swamp cooler, you don’t have to pay extra money to a handyman to install it.
-You also don’t have to worry about how to remove it if you’re moving to a new house.
+You also don’t have to worry about how to remove it if you’re moving to a first apartment or new house.
 They are very easy to plug in without any installation process.
 There are also portable evaporative coolers that are heavy duty, so they can be easily taken from place to place and used in tough conditions like warehouses.

 You can find a good evaporative cooler for under $200, which is easily a third of the price of a ductless mini-split AC system (without taking into account the cost of installation).

 If you do consider the cost of installation, you will realize that swamp coolers are way cheaper than air conditioners.

 Swamp coolers are also very eco-friendly.
 If you want to cool your home but are looking for an alternative that is safer for the environment, an evaporative cooler will be a better choice.
 When you use it, no heat is exhausted during the evaporation process like with air conditioners.

 Also, these coolers don’t use any Freon-like liquids like some air conditioners, and they also allow you to reduce the amount of energy you use, whether in your home or office.